architect/arc.codes/readme.md

 ---

-Initialize the repo by running `npm i && npx hydrate`.
+Initialize the repo by running: `npm i && npx hydrate`

-Docs are in `src/shared/`.
+Docs are in: `src/shared/`

 PRs are most welcome!